 |Water||Water||0.417 mL/s ||1.0||VH2O = R*ΔT|

-Once substance mass is in the gut, the substances are transported into the cardiovascular circuit with a constant flow source of 3.3mL/s.
+Water is transported into the cardiovascular circuit at a maximum flow rate of 3.3mL/s.

 The Gastrointestinal System is not dependent on any other system, but other systems are dependent on GI to provided and replenish substances that they use.